 Office Action Needed List (replaces Pending list)

-Lists are created in DocuWare based on the labels assigned to a document when it’s stored or when a stamp is applied to the Passport page.
+Lists are created in DocuWare based on the Labels assigned to a document when it’s stored or when a stamp is applied to the Passport page.
 You have access to lists based on your permissions in the system.
-For example, the only list a Career Office user has access to is the Office Action Needed list.
-This is a list of documents the Call Center or Tracking has determined needs additional action by the Career Office.
-Documents that need an action are automatically assigned to the office which was responsible for uploading it to DocuWare.
+For example, a Career Office user has access only to the Office Action Needed list.
+The Office Action Needed list displays only documents that need some action by the office staff so Call Center staff or Trackers can move it through the workflow.

+Documents that need an action are automatically assigned to the office that uploaded them.
 The Office Action Needed list is specific to each office.
 It should be checked periodically during the day to ensure issues are handled in a timely manner, so the Call Center or Tracking Unit can continue working the document.
-To view lists:
+Other lists are handled in a similar manner by the Call Center teams and Tracking Units based on function.
+There are over forty defined lists in DocuWare and an individual list for each Call Center and Tracking Unit staff.

+Corrections to a document my require you to scan in a new document, have a document signed and resubmitted, or obtain additional information from the customer.
+Make the necessary corrections and notify the Call Center by entering Office Notes to the document and TWIST notes, when applicable.

-From your home screen click on
+To view lists from your home screen:

-Career Office Staff: the Office Action Needed tab,
+For Career Office staff, click on the Office Action Needed tab.